Mortgages For 65 Year Olds In 2023

-People over the age of 65 who have failed to get a mortgage from a high street bank are not alone.
-Since many lenders and mortgages companies have lowered the maximum age instead of increasing it in recent years, acquiring a mortgage for an older individual has become quite a difficult process that can often leave them feeling frustrated and defeated.
+People over the age of 65 who have failed to get a mortgage from a high-street bank are not alone.
+Since many lenders and mortgage companies have lowered the maximum age instead of increasing it in recent years, acquiring a mortgage for an older individual has become quite a difficult process that can often leave them feeling frustrated and defeated.

 In addition to these difficulties, many lenders have also decreased the amount of time applicants have to pay, making payments higher.